CVFireDragon/nspBuild/README.md

 @shchmue for porting it to Python 2. (#2)

-# Compiling / Building the .exe
+# Compiling / Building the executable

 See https://github.com/CVFireDragon/nspBuild/blob/master/HowToCompile.md